Learning Spanish with a magazine may never have crossed your mind.

 Talk about learning Spanish efficiently!

-How to Discover Great Spanish Magazines
+How to Discover Great Spanish Magazines for Learning

 Each type of magazine comes with its own unique benefits.
 For example, anything online tends to be more interactive, dynamic and socially-connected.
 Print magazines are more easily marked up and used for at-home learning activities.
+Which option you choose depends on your goals and budget.

 1. Buy Print Editions